-Inappropriate land use and development within buffers can affect the safety, health and amenity of communities and constrain the operation of industries, including critical infrastructure.
+Inappropriate land use and development within buffers can affect the safety, health and amenity of communities and constrain the operation of industries and critical infrastructure.

 The priority when planning is to avoid land use conflict in the first place.
-This is reflected in the Planning Policy Framework.
 It is important to ensure that zoning responds to identified risks.
 This protects operators and surrounding communities.

 It also means that sensitive uses and future urban growth can be directed away from areas affected by off-site impacts.